-Column 1 Column 2 Applicable part of local government's area Prohibition or restriction on the lighting or maintaining of fires in the open That part of the local government area comprising- The lighting or maintaining of a fire in the open is prohibited unless the fire is- (a) all land in each zone identified in the planning scheme of the local government, other than land in the (a) contained in a commercial standard incinerator; or(b) lit for the purpose of- Rural (Non-Urban) Zone; and (b) the land in the Rural (Non-Urban) Zone in the planning scheme of the local government, but only if the land is within 500m of a zone other than the Rural (Non-Urban) Zone. (i) the preparation and cooking of food in an appropriately constructed barbeque; or (ii) the cooking of food; or (iii) an activity undertaken by the scouts, girl guides or a similar organisation; or (iv) indoor cooking or heating and contained within an enclosed fireplace, stove or heater; or (v) outdoor heating and contained within an enclosed fireplace or similar device which is constructed so as to prevent the escape of fire or any burning material therefrom, for example, heat beads within a brazier.
+Column 1 Column 2 Applicable part of local government's area Prohibition or restriction on the lighting or maintaining of fires in the open Lighting or maintaining a fire in the open is prohibited or restricted on all land in the The lighting or maintaining of a fire in the open is prohibited unless the fire is- local government area, other than - (a) land outside the urban footprint; and (a) contained in a commercial standard incinerator; or (b) land within the urban footprint that is zoned park residential; and (b) lit for the purpose of- (c) land within the urban footprint having an area of 6,000m 2 or more. (i) the preparation and cooking of food in an appropriately constructed barbeque; or (ii) the cooking of food; or (iii) an activity undertaken by the scouts, girl guides or a similar organisation; or (iv) indoor cooking or heating and contained within an enclosed fireplace, stove or heater; or (v) outdoor heating and contained within an enclosed fireplace or similar device which is constructed so as to prevent the escape of fire or any burning material therefrom, for example, heat beads within a brazier.